Chief Executive Officer (CEO)

-Stanley, a law graduate from Northumbria University, Newcastle UK, formerly was the Chairman for the Episcopal Commission for Migrants and Itinerants, Malaysia, Singapore and Brunei.
-He also co-founded and is currently the board of Directors for the Life -Bridge Learning Center, a school which provides free education to hundreds of Rohinga Muslim students from Myanmar.
-Stanley previously served in the Penang Office for Human Development, and has been involved in various human development projects for the last 13 years, including advocating issues on social justice, governance and human rights.
+Stanley, a law graduate from Northumbria University, Newcastle UK, was also the former Chairman of the Episcopal Commission for Migrants and Itinerants, Malaysia, Singapore, and Brunei.
+He also co-founded and is currently on the Board of Directors for the Life-Bridge Learning Center, a school that provides free education to hundreds of Rohingya Muslim students from Myanmar.
+Stanley previously served in the Penang Office under Human Development projects and has been involved in various for the last 13 years, including advocating issues on social justice, governance, and human rights.
 He had also co-founded the Islander’s Youth Network in Penang in 2006 and served as chairman for 2 terms.
-Stanley has been with C4 Center since 2016 and strives to champion the good governance agenda at every opportunity available.

 Wong Si Peng

 Event & Projects Officer

 Si Peng has been a professional event manager for over 20 years overseeing corporate events in various industries ranging from IT, pharmaceutical to automobile organizing product launches, international and regional conferences, award ceremonies and sport events such as marathons and fun runs.
 She is also a qualified scuba diving instructor with the aim of training safe new divers with appreciation towards marine conservation.
 In her free time, she organises beach clean-ups, volunteers for coral surveys monitoring the health of Malaysia’s coral reefs and shark conservation awareness programmes.